theopn/theovim/README.md

 #### TabLine

-Theovim's TabLine improves Vim built-in tab experience with tab number, modified indicator, and number of tabs and buffers.
+Theovim's TabLine improves the built-in Vim tab system with tab number, modified indicator, and number of tabs and buffers.

 ![tabline](./assets/tabline.jpg)